 New weekly takings at 4 a day = $1475.00

 Ok, so $100 more a week but wait… if she did this, what do you think the clients would think?
-“WOW she’s good she is really interested in my hair… she really cares… she talks to me about my hair and the things I should be doing with it and using on it.
+“WOW she’s good she is really interested in my hair… she really cares… she talks to me about my hair and the things I should be doing with it and using on it at home.

-So the knock on effect would be… the client would be really happy, feel fantastic and tell her friends and then Mary would get busier RIGHT!
+The knock on effect would be… the client would be really happy, feel fantastic and tell her friends and then Mary would get busier SIMPLE!

-Ok so say she started to get 4 new clients a week and carried on with the good work, then this would happen she was doing 20 clients a week now she is doing 24 clients a week new average bill of to keep it easy:
+Imagine now that she started to get 4 new clients a week and carried on with the good work, then this would happen… Mary was doing 20 clients a week now she is doing 24 clients a week new average bill of to keep it easy:

 So in a year that’s an extra (taking off 4 weeks leave) $19,000 Dollars and multiply that by 3 (turned on stylists), that’s nearly $58,000.00.

-So yep Salon Appraisal form’s are a good thing and they don’t have to be a long drawn out.
+So yep Hair Stylist Performance Evaluation Forms or Salon Appraisal forms or what ever you want to call them (maybe we need a new name?) are a good thing and they don’t have to be a long drawn out and boring.

 A few minutes chat between clients is sometimes enough to keep them focused and achieving so much more!